johankson/flipper/README.md

 # status

-iOS has a working renderer
+iOS has a working renderer.
-Android is under development
+Android is under development.
-WP is under development
+WP is under development.